Despite the introduction of stringent legislation, the number of serious forklift accidents at work continues to rise.

 Unfortunately, not all employees will be entitled to this.

-Can I recover my lost earnings?
+After being injured at work can I recover my lost earnings?

 In most cases, the answer is yes – because an accident or injury you’ve suffered at work should never affect your financial situation.